ansys/pyensight/doc/source/calc_functions.rst

-This function returns statistical diagnostics specific to individual input coefficients for a regression computed using ``StatRegSpa()``.
-The function is passed the output variable of a previously computed ``StatRegSpa()``, the function number of the specific statistical quantity to return and the coefficient selected.
+This function returns statistical diagnostics specific to individual input coefficients for a regression computed using :ref:`StatRegSpa() StatRegSpa()>`.
+The funtion is passed the output variable previously computed by the :ref:`StatRegSpa() StatRegSpa()>` function, the function number of the specific statistical quantity to return, and the coefficient selected.
 The values include the sum of squares and partial sum of squares for the individual coefficients as well as the estimated coefficient itself and its standard error.

 The function parameters are defined as:

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths: 45 55

     * - regression_variable
-      - a scalar variable which is the output of an earlier ``StatRegSpa()`` function
+      - scalar variable that is the output of an earlier :ref:`StatRegSpa() StatRegSpa()>` function

     * - function
-      - the statistical quantity to return (0=the estimated coefficient, 1=sum of squares for the variable, 2=partial sum of squares for the variable, 3=standard error for the coefficient)
+      - statistical quantity to return (0=estimated coefficient, 1=sum of squares for the variable, 2=partial sum of squares for the variable, and 3=standard error for the coefficient)

     * - selection
-      - constant or constant per part variable or constant number which selects the specific coefficient for which to retrieve the statistical quantity (0=x0, 1=x1, 2=x2, 3=x3, 4=x4)
+      - constant or constant per part variable or constant number that selects the specific coefficient for which to retrieve the statistical quantity (0=x0, 1=x1, 2=x2, 3=x3, 4=x4)

-See also: :ref:`StatRegSpa() <StatRegSpa>` and :ref:`StatRegVal1() <StatRegVal1>`.
+See also the :ref:`StatRegSpa() <StatRegSpa>` and :ref:`StatRegVal1() <StatRegVal1>` functions.

 .. _sumPerPart: